shikhargoyal98/Bike-Sharing-Prediction_Multiple-Linear-Regression-Model/README.md

 - mnth : month ( 1 to 12)

-- holiday : weather day is a holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
+- holiday : weather day is a holiday or not

 - weekday : day of the week